 MVR reports can also provide information that might be missed in a traditional background check.
-Employee driving record check's can show vital information, for example, in some states, convictions for driving under the influence of drugs or alcohol are documented in the motor vehicle report, not the criminal court record.
+Employee driving license verification can show vital information, for example, in some states, convictions for driving under the influence of drugs or alcohol are documented in the motor vehicle report, not the criminal court record.
 In these states, a criminal record check alone will not provide complete or accurate information about the driver.

 Annual MVR records are also required on all employees of companies regulated by the U.S. Department of Transportation (DOT).

 What Are the Benefits of Using Motor Vehicle Records?